Skip to content

 If you add or modify .proto files:

-1. Place your .proto files in engine/proto/.
+1. Place your .proto files in api/grpc/.

 2. The proto-doc-gen.mjs script will automatically detect and parse them.